serge-st/ng-hex-2048-server/README.md

 ]
 ```

-As the hexagonal version of the original "squared" 2048 game is much easier, I added some additional difficulty settings, that make the game more challenging on bigger radiuses.
+As the hexagonal version of the original "squared" 2048 game is much easier, I added some additional difficulty progression, that makes the game more challenging on bigger radiuses.